Rajpratik71/Mininet-wiki/FAQ.md

 Before you send a question to `mininet-discuss`, make sure your question isn't already in the FAQ -- and if you see a question asked repeatedly, feel free to add the answer to this FAQ!

-*Since github wikis don't automatically generate a Table of Contents, please follow the existing format and add 1) an anchor for your question and 2) a link to it at the top of the page.
+*Since github wiki markdown doesn't automatically generate a Table of Contents, please follow the existing format and add 1) an anchor for your question and 2) a link to it at the top of the page.
 Thanks!*

 <!-- this doesn't work yet, alas :(
 [[_TOC_]]